 What are the stages of periodontal disease?

 Periodontal disease is a progressive disease that is divided into 4 stages.
-As patients progress into further stages the infection get worse.
-The order of the stages begin with gingivitis.
+As patients progress into further stages the infection gets worse.
+The order of the stages begins with gingivitis.
 It then developed into slight periodontal disease, then moderate periodontal disease, and finally advanced periodontal disease.